 This type of uncertainty has been wreaking havoc on operations, especially for businesses that don’t protect themselves.
 ADM, has leveraged its proprietary fintech to develop an enhanced business escrow offering that provides the necessary protection for businesses operating in uncertain environments.
 To learn more about our fintech enhanced business escrow services, contact a member of our team.

 While the pandemic has accelerated the adoption of current fintech, the next innovations may already be on the way.
 For example, with more electronic payments comes the need for more security.
 Biometric authentication is already attached to many consumer financial technologies, like mobile payments, and it may be coming to more business transactions in the future.

 Another example, Blockchain technology, is most recognized for serving as the backbone to cryptocurrencies, but it is being rapidly integrated into other business services.
 Because blockchain is a decentralized and immutable ledger, there are endless possibilities for its use in finance, so expect this technology to be a part of many future fintech advancements.

 For better or worse, 2020 saw many businesses adapting to a drastically different atmosphere.
 And while much of the economy should eventually return to normal, there is no indication that the adoption of new financial technology will reverse.

 Fintech is at the heart of ADM

-At ADM, we have proprietary financial technology that will help your business manage cash flow and maximize returns while securing FDIC insurance coverage for all your cash.
-Another way we’ve leveraged this technology is by creating a business escrow service that earns the most competitive returns available for your protected cash.
+At ADM, we have proprietary financial technology that will help your business manage cash flow and maximize returns while securing FDIC / NCUA insurance coverage for all your cash.
+Another way we’ve leveraged this technology is by creating a business escrow service that earns nationally competitive returns for your protected cash.
 We’ve also utilized our fintech to automate the vendor payments process, which takes the stress out of project management.